pagkly/Zed/Investopedia3/Maritime Law.md

 ## Understanding Maritime Law

 In most developed nations, maritime law follows a separate code and is an independent jurisdiction from national laws.
-The [United Nations](https://www.investopedia.com/terms/u/united-nations-un.asp) (UN), through the [International Maritime Organization (IMO)](https://www.investopedia.com/terms/i/international-maritime-organization.asp), has issued numerous conventions that can be enforced by the navies and coast guards of countries that have signed the treaty outlining these rules.
-Maritime law governs many of the [insurance claims](https://www.investopedia.com/terms/i/insurance_claim.asp) relating to ships and cargo; civil matters between shipowners, seamen, and passengers; and piracy.
+The [[United Nations]](https://www.investopedia.com/terms/u/united-nations-un.asp) (UN), through the [[International Maritime Organization (IMO)]](https://www.investopedia.com/terms/i/international-maritime-organization.asp), has issued numerous conventions that can be enforced by the navies and coast guards of countries that have signed the treaty outlining these rules.
+Maritime law governs many of the [[insurance claims]](https://www.investopedia.com/terms/i/insurance_claim.asp) relating to ships and cargo; civil matters between shipowners, seamen, and passengers; and piracy.

 Conventions are regularly amended to keep up with new business practices and technologies.